 If you have chronic arthritis pain, you may be wondering about cannabidiol (CBD) as a treatment.
 CBD, along with delta-9-tetrahydrocannabinol (THC) and other chemicals, is found in marijuana.
 But unlike THC, CBD is not psychoactive — that is, it does not cause the intoxication or high associated with marijuana use.

-There’s a good chance you’ve tried it already: according to a Gallup poll in August of 2019, about 14% of Americans report using CBD products, and the number one reason is pain.
-The Arthritis Foundation conducted its own poll and found that 29% reported current use of CBD (mostly in liquid or topical form), and nearly 80% of respondents were either using it, had used it in the past, or were considering it.
+There's a good chance you've tried it already: according to a 2019 Gallup poll, about 14% of Americans report using CBD products, and the number one reason is pain.
+The Arthritis Foundation conducted its own poll, and found that 29% reported current use of CBD (mostly in liquid or topical form), and nearly 80% of respondents were either using it, had used it in the past, or were considering it.
 Of those using it, most reported improvement in physical function, sleep, and well-being; of note, a minority reported improvement in pain or stiffness.

 What's the evidence it works?
 And what do experts recommend?
 Until recently, there's been little research and even less guidance for people (or their doctors) interested in CBD products that are now increasingly legal and widely promoted.

 It's worth emphasizing that there are more than 100 types of arthritis, and while pain is a cardinal feature of all of them, these conditions do not all act alike.
 And what works for one may not work for another.
 Treatment is aimed at reducing pain and stiffness and maintaining function for all types of arthritis.
 But for certain conditions, such as rheumatoid arthritis, conventional prescription medications are highly recommended, because these drugs help prevent permanent joint damage and worsening disability.

 In addition, individuals experience pain and respond to treatment in different ways.
 As a result, it's highly unlikely that there is a single CBD-containing product that works for all people with all types of arthritis.